Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 Safari Necessities you might need:

-Your prescriptions medicines should include a copy of actual prescriptions in case you need a refill or some other reason.
+- Your prescriptions medicines – they should include a copy of actual prescriptions in case you need a refill or some other reason.
+This includes any antibiotics given to you by your doctor, travel clinic, anti-Malaria regiment.

 - Insect Repellent – RID is the best all-around repellent since it works against both mosquitoes and tsetse flies.
-Most DEET based products are ineffective with tsetse flies.
 RID can be bought on-line.
 Buy the kind orf repellent that you can also apply on clothes.

 - Citronella Soap – it is there but you might have to look and again acts as insect repellent.
 Ant-Bacterial soaps are available in most stores such as Lifebuoy.

-- Wipes –Hand Sanitizers – You can purchase them here, but will be higher in price since they are imported and have duties on them.
+- Wipes –Hand Sanitizers – You can buy them here, but they will be higher in price since they are imported and have duties on them.
 They come in quite handy while in the vehicle and where no water is available to wash your hands.

-- Sun-Blocker Cream -Uganda is equatorial Africa and the sun shines bright here – best protect yourself.
+- Sun-Blocker Cream -Uganda- Rwanda is equatorial Africa and the sun shines bright here – best protect yourself.

 - Polarized Sunglasses –a good pair in a case for protection